waiterorg/MN-REST/README.md

 # MN-REST
 REST API for getting phones .<br>
-For easy access demo sqlitedb is availabe !
+For easy access demo sqlitedb is available !

 ## Setup